 CAN IT CAUSE SIDE EFFECTS?

-An allergic reaction to alkaloids is rare but still may occur when your immune system mistakenly identifies alkaloids as harmful substances and triggers an immune response.
+Tongkat Ali is not suitable if you have an allergic reaction to alkaloids.
+Although this allergic reaction is rare but can still occur when your immune system mistakenly identifies alkaloids as harmful substances and triggers an immune response.

-Alkaloids are naturally occurring chemical compounds found in various plants such as coca, belladonna plant, nightshade plants (egg plants, tomatoes, peppers) – and can have diverse effects on the human body.
+Alkaloids are naturally occurring chemical compounds found in various plants such as coca, belladonna plant, nightshade plants (egg plants, tomatoes, peppers) – and a high percentage of alkaloids in Tongkat Ali may pose negative reactions to those who are inherently allergic to adaptogenic alkaloid herbs.

-When someone with an allergy to alkaloids comes into contact with these substances, their immune system releases histamine and other chemicals, leading to allergic symptoms.
+If you are someone with an allergy to alkaloids, your immune system releases histamine and other chemicals, leading to allergic symptoms such as:

-Seek emergency medical help if you, or someone else you’re with has a severe allergic reaction.
-Don’t wait to see if the symptoms go away.
+Seek emergency medical help if you, or someone else you’re with has a severe or chronic allergic reaction.
+You should stop taking Tongkat Ali immediately and don’t wait to see if the symptoms go away.

 If you have an attack and you carry an epinephrine autoinjector, administer it right away.
 Even if symptoms improve after the injection, you still need to go to an emergency room to make sure symptoms don’t recur, even without more exposure to the allergen.
 This second reaction is called biphasic anaphylaxis.